AY2425S2-CS2113-T11b-4/tp/docs/basudeb2005.md

 # Basudeb Chakraborty - Project Portfolio Page

 ## Overview

-ClinicEase is a desktop application designed for clinic management.
-It provides doctors with a command-line interface to manage patients, appointments, and prescriptions.
-The application enables doctors to track patient information, medical histories, schedule appointments, and create detailed prescriptions with HTML export capabilities.
+ClinicEase is a desktop app with a command-line interface for doctors to manage patients, appointments, and prescriptions.
+It allows tracking medical histories, scheduling, and exporting detailed prescriptions in HTML format.

 ## Summary of Contributions